Price of 180€ for 1-3 people. 60€/extra person

 The group size can range from 1-8 people since we normally use 6-9 seated Land Rover Defender for this type of tours.
 Four people will fit very comfortably in it and have all the space they need for their equipments in the back, where there are more seats with reduced visibility to 4 more people if you go light luggage.
 We have larger vehicles if necessary.

-You will visit forest and marsh areas in north of the Doñana National Park and will take a break at the José Antonio Valverde Visitors Center, where you will be able to enjoy the bird breeding colony in spring and, use the facilities of the Centre.
+You will visit RESTRICTED ACCESS AREAS of forest and marshes in the north of the Doñana National Park and will take a break at the José Antonio Valverde Visitors Center, where you will be able to enjoy the bird breeding colony in spring and, use its facilities.
 Depending on the time of year, other spots of ornithological and scenic interest in the vicinity of the Park may be included.

 We will agree the starting time with you.
 Our guide will pick you up from your hotel in El Rocio or will wait for you at our offices in the village.
 Our recommendation to you is to chose the morning option, starting before sunrise but if you need, we can organize the tour in the afternoon and in that case we will recommend you to finish after sunset.
 Just in case need it, there is a small local restaurant serving breakfast from very early just next to our offices.